 Well on my way out I stumbled upon something and I captured a mediocre shot so it wasn't a total loss.
 The following morning was a different story.
 I scouted nice angles the night before and knew just where to go.
-As yo may know, golden hour is fleeting so I only made it to two of the locations I picked out and only not of them produced for me. this tree saved my trip for me but the moment was fleeting and my schedule didn't;t allow for another morning to try,
+As you may know, golden hour is fleeting so I only made it to two of the locations I picked out and only one of them produced for me.
+This tree saved my trip but the moment was fleeting and my schedule didn't allow for another morning to try,

 What I learned was to hold onto my confidence.
 Don't start doubting your knowledge or abilities.
 I have since spoken with a friend who agreed, "oh yeah, sucks for sunset, it's all about the sunrise".
 I couldn't agree more.

 Sony A7riii, 24-70mmGM @27mm, iso 50, 30sec@f11